EB-5 Immigrant Investor Program

 In 1992, Congress added a pilot program (Public Law 102-395 Sec.
 610) that gave EB-5 applicants the option of investing in a designated Regional Center rather than making a direct investment in a business.
 Ten years later, Congress removed the word "pilot" from the program, demonstrating its ongoing commitment to the EB-5 Regional Center investment option.
 Congress has also been extremely committed to the Green Card by investment program itself having consistently reauthorized the EB-5 Program for more than 20 years.

-Please note: the EB-5 Visa is the only US Investment Visa currently available to Canadians interested in immigrating to the United States, and should not be confused with the E-2 Visa (US Entrepreneur Visa).
-Canadians who wish to live in the United States while operating a business may be interested in the E-2 Visa provided they have no intention of ever earning a Green Card, as the E-2 Visa is a non-immigrant visa that must be renewed every two years.
+Please note: the EB-5 Visa is the only US Investment Visa currently available to Canadians interested in permanently immigrating to the United States, and should not be confused with the E-2 Visa (US Entrepreneur Visa).
+Canadians who wish to live in the United States while operating a business may be interested in the E-2 Visa provided they have no intention of ever earning a Green Card, as the E-2 Visa is a non-immigrant visa that must be renewed every five years.
 Please also note that various spellings for the USA Investment Visa EB-5 can be found on the Internet including "EB5 Visa", "E5 Visa", "E-5 Visa", and "E-B5 Visa," but all are likely referring to the EB-5 immigration program.

 Direct Investment vs. EB-5 Regional Centers